 The act of physically huddling itself demands a rapid team response and formation and allows for adaptability in what can be a fast changing workflow.
 The group mentality of huddles helps to share more pragmatic problem solving and thinking that may not be intuitive for every team member.
 This in turn strengthens the agility of the wider team, increasing not only the quality of patient care administered but quality of life for health physicians themselves.

-With compassion fatigue and moral injury widespread in medical settings, regular and meaningful ways of showing peer to peer recognition and maintaining continuous engagement can prove critical for circumventing burnout and stress.
+With compassion fatigue and moral injury widespread in medical settings, regular and meaningful ways of showing peer-to-peer recognition in the workplace and maintaining continuous engagement can prove critical for circumventing burnout and stress.
 In a recent medical survey compiled by our team at Recognize, participants expressed that they appreciated receiving recognition from managers or members of the leadership team.
 88% of those surveyed appreciated being recognized by their managers and 81% appreciated being recognized by their organization.

 With Recognize, you can design your own bespoke award-badges to recognize your teams contributions.
 This is an incredibly easy and accessible way to help vulnerable members of your team feel seen and have their contributions, no matter how small, feel appreciated.